MistyCommunity/Documentation/src/content/onboarding/get-started/system-updates.md

 # {{title}}

 Misty seeming a little tired lately?
-It may be time to perform an over-the-air (OTA) update.
+It may be time to perform an update.
 Updates can include:

 * Image assets
 * Sound assets